Ethicalhackx/ethicalhackx.github.io/src/content/post/Cyber-Security-Interview.md

 ----

-## Opinion based questions or Scenario....
+## Scenario / Opinion based questions.

 These questions are to know your views, and there is usually no right or wrong answer here.
 It is more of a discussion to know your opinions , the way you see the problem or solve it, there is/are always more approaches to solve the problem.